bcwhite-code/brians-blueprints/self-building-spacex.md

 There are three bulk provider stations: two fluid and one item.

-One fluid is configured to fetch and provide sulfulic acid (typically for mining purpores).
+One fluid is configured to fetch and provide Sulfulic Acid (typically for mining purpores).
 The other is set for Petroleum Gas but this can be changed to any other fluid simply by changing the type everywhere around the station.
-Neither will fetch barrels of the set type until there is an LTN requester for that fluid somewhere on the planet.
+Neither will fetch barrels of the set type until the constant combinator with the "W" setting is turned on; this prevents fetching those fluids enless they're actually needed.

 Later on, if it's necessary to bring it material in significant quantities, they can be configured in the "bulk" combinator (it